Your covering letter is arguably the most important element of your speculative application, as this is what the reader will see first.

 A speculative application is when you submit a covering letter and CV to an organisation to enquire about possible job opportunities in your chosen sector.
 It’s speculative because you’re not responding to a position that’s been advertised.

-You can send your applications by post or email – it’s totally up to you.
+You can send your applications by post or email – it’s up to you, although email is more normal these days.
 If you’re unsure, trial both approaches to find out which gets the companies’ attention.

 A real route into financial services